Amazon In-Stock Alerts: Never Miss a Restock

 5. Add your preferred notification channel (Slack, email, or webhook)

-You will now get an alert whenever that product's availability status changes.
-For the best results, use Slack or webhook notifications since they deliver instantly, giving you the best chance of completing a purchase before the product sells out again.
+You will get an alert whenever a check detects that the product's availability status changed.
+For the best results, use Slack or webhook notifications, the channels you are likely to see fastest.

 Get Started with PageCrawl.io